 My name is David.
-I was born in the UK in 1984, a time of rapid change and the year Apple introduced their Macintosh computer to the world.
+I was born in the UK in 1984, the year Apple introduced their Macintosh computer to the world.
 I have one sister.
 We get along as brothers and sisters do.
-I think she could lighten up a little, and she thinks I'm immature.

-I'm from a working-class family and my generation was the first to go to university.
-My initial qualifications gained in college were in Computing.
-My degree, however, is in Photography, and I'm passionate about the arts and design.
-I took such a leap to change to Photography, but I'm glad I did.
+I'm from a working-class family: my generation was the first to go to university.
+My initial qualifications from college were in Information Technology.
+My degree, however, is in Photography, and I'm passionate about art and design.
+It was a leap to change to Photography, but I'm glad I took it.
 It taught me a great deal about the world through observation.
-Of my extended family, most don't have a college-level education.

 So a little more background: My family were religious, and we didn't celebrate holidays such as Christmas and birthdays.
 This set me apart from my classmates at school.
 It’s probably what originally began to isolate me from others.
 I'm now a Buddhist practitioner because try as I might I was never able to reconcile the whole God paradigm to my own personal satisfaction, ending my association with the family religion at age 14.